Coleman Hawkins: 1960–1969

 In the 1960s, Hawkins appeared regularly at the Village Vanguard in Manhattan.
 In 1960, he participated in the recording of Max Roach's We Insist! suite, part of the political and social linkages developing between jazz and the civil rights movement.
 At the behest of Impulse Records producer Bob Thiele, Hawkins availed himself of a long-desired opportunity to record with Duke Ellington for the 1962 album Duke Ellington Meets Coleman Hawkins, alongside Ellington band members Johnny Hodges, Lawrence Brown, Ray Nance, and Harry Carney as well as the Duke.
 Sessions for Impulse with his performing quartet yielded Today and Now, also in 1962 and judged one of his better latter-day efforts by The Penguin Guide to Jazz Recordings.
 Hawkins recorded in 1963 alongside Sonny Rollins for their collaborative album Sonny Meets Hawk!, for RCA Victor.

 It was shortly after this busy period that Hawkins fell into the grip of depression and heavy drinking and his recording output began to wane.
 His last recording was in 1967; Hawkins died of liver disease on May 19, 1969, at Wickersham Hospital, in Manhattan.
-He was survived by his widow, Dolores, and by three children: a son, Rene, and two daughters, Colette and Mimi.
+He was survived by his widow, Dolores, who died in 2010, and by three children: a son, Rene, and two daughters, Colette and Mimi.
 Hawkins is interred in the Yew Plot at the Woodlawn Cemetery in The Bronx, New York City.

 The Song of the Hawk, a 1990 biography written by British jazz historian John Chilton, chronicles Hawkins's career.